 ‘Individuals and businesses in the U.S. have been unfairly required for decades to defend patent suits in far off locales adding cost, complexity and unpredictably to the intellectual property marketplace.’

 So say infringers (thieves).
 The fact is the opposite.
 When small entity inventors have to sue our large competitors in their backyards where they dominate the economies and can influence the selection or election of judges we have no fair chance of prevailing.
-If we are robbed by our large competitors in any state where they have a meaningful presence or are doing business, shouldn’t we be able to sue them there?
+If we are robbed and left for dead by our large competitors in any state where they have a meaningful presence or are doing business, shouldn’t we be able to sue them there?
 Hasn’t that always been the case in American law with torts?
 So if a robbery occurs in a given state by someone of another state or country, the state in which the robbery occurred has no recourse and the accused thief must be tried in his state or country?
 Based on this decision American colonists would still be transported and tried in England.
 That brings to mind a colonist grievance from the Declaration of Independence…

 ‘For protecting them, by a mock Trial from punishment for any Murders which they should commit on the Inhabitants of these States’